 These consolidated financial statements have been prepared on the historical cost basis, except for:

-- biological assets (grapes on vines) which are measured at fair value less costs to sell; - equity securities measured at FVTPL.
+- biological assets (grapes on vines) which are measured at fair value less costs to sell at point of harvest; - equity securities measured at FVTPL.

 Note 6.
 Significant accounting policies